Royal Caribbean Group sets June return for sailing from the U.S.

 Celebrity Cruises leads industry with first major cruise ship approved to sail from America

-MIAMI, May 26, 2021 /PRNewswire/ -- Royal Caribbean Group (NYSE: RCL) has received approval to resume sailings from the United States after more than a year of suspended operations during the COVID-19 pandemic.
+MIAMI, May 26, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Royal Caribbean Group (NYSE: RCL) has received approval to resume sailings from the United States after more than a year of suspended operations during the COVID-19 pandemic.
 On June 26, the cruise company will mark a long-awaited return with Celebrity Cruises' Celebrity Edge departing from Port Everglades in Fort Lauderdale.

 "Cruising from the U.S. is back!" said Richard D. Fain, Royal Caribbean Group chairman and CEO.
 "After months of working with the U.S. Centers for Disease Control and Prevention (CDC) and other government officials, our Healthy Sail Panel and industry partners, we can again offer cruise lovers the chance to enjoy the wonders of cruising.
 We are truly thankful to reach this special milestone."